conarddwang-lgtm/Homework3-Submission/README.md

 ## Learning Objectives

 1. Extract clean text from web pages using trafilatura and Crawl4AI
-2. Perform OCR on images and PDFs with Tesseract, Surya, Marker, and Docling
+2. Perform OCR on images and PDFs with Tesseract, EasyOCR, Marker, and Docling
 3. Transcribe audio using faster-whisper with model size trade-offs
 4. Build a data cleaning pipeline with MinHash deduplication and PII removal
 5. Synthesize speech with edge-tts and Kokoro TTS